- Developers implementing the OneSignal SDK

 - You must unregister your old push service workers before OneSignal can take over.

-- Remove the legacy SDK and push config
+- Remove the legacy SDK: Code on website and Service Worker files.

 - Email addresses must be from active and valid users.
 Do not import email addresses that have never clicked or opened emails before.